THIS EVENT IS NOW SOLD OUT!

 Sarah Quill has worked between Venice and London since the 1970s, building up an extensive photographic archive of Venetian architecture, sculpture and daily life.
 Her book, Ruskin’s Venice: The Stones Revisited was published in 2000, followed by a new and extended edition in 2015, which has recently been translated into Italian.
 She lectures regularly, principally on Venetian subjects, and is a trustee of the Venice in Peril Fund.

 THE TALK WILL BE FOLLOWED BY A DRINKS RECEPTION

 PLEASE NOTE: Doors will open at 6:30pm

-DISCLOSURE: By participating in a BIS webinar or live event you automatically agree to authorise recording of audio and visual content during the event and consent to subsequent use of the recording in the public domain.
+DISCLAIMER: By participating in a BIS webinar or live event you automatically agree to authorise recording of audio and visual content during the event and consent to subsequent use of the recording in the public domain.
 This recording may include questions, comments and poll responses provided by you during the event in addition to your name, voice, image or likeness.
 This recording will be made available after the conclusion of the live event as part of the BIS webinar archives, and will remain available indefinitely.
 If you do not wish to consent to the recording, please do not join the event or contact us to discuss your concerns.